-There should be oversight of the waste and of the facilities for as long as future generations deem it to be necessary to ensure that the environment remains protected.
+There should be oversight of the waste and facilities for as long as future generations deem it to be necessary to ensure that the environment remains protected.
 This concept also includes the transfer of knowledge of the waste and where it is located with future generations and ensuring that the waste is not forgotten.
 Roles should be created and included for future generations to ensure continuity and to monitor waste.
-These roles should include the periodic review of the monitoring plans, to determine whether they continue to be adequate or necessary.
+These roles should include the periodic review of the monitoring plans to determine whether they continue to be adequate or necessary.
 Regardless of the option selected, most participants supported the implementation of environmental monitoring over the long term.
 They felt that stewardship and monitoring of the environment and of the waste from generation to generation is required.

-Since nuclear stations and existing waste facilities are located on Treaty territory, Indigenous communities should be leading conversations around land stewardship.
-These communities possess Indigenous Traditional Knowledge and should be at the forefront of any development that may disturb the land, threaten waters, and impact traditional uses.
-It should also be ensured economic benefits are shared with the local consenting communities.
+Since nuclear stations and existing waste facilities are located on the territory of Indigenous peoples, Indigenous communities should be leading conversations around land stewardship, consistent with expectations on waste owners in the Policy to work in partnership with Indigenous peoples to gain a greater understanding of their Indigenous Knowledge and advice with regards to radioactive waste management and decommissioning projects.
+These communities possess Indigenous Traditional Knowledge and should be at the forefront of any development that may disturb the land, threaten waters and impact traditional uses.
+It should also be ensured that economic benefits are shared with the local consenting communities.